Mother and daughter serve same police department

-MILLWAUKEE, Wisconsin --In Wisconsin there is one police patrol unit like no other--a mother-daughter patrol unit.
+MILLWAUKEE, Wisconsin (KTRK) --In Wisconsin there is one police patrol unit like no other--a mother-daughter patrol unit.

 For Sergeant Sheronda Grant of the Milwaukee Police Department, having your partner's back is important, especially when it's her mother, officer Sherri Porter.